sitamgithub-MSIT/DSA-Solution/Binary Tree Part-II/binary-tree-level-order-traversal.md

 #         self.right = right
 class Solution:
     def levelOrder(self, root: Optional[TreeNode]) -> List[List[int]]:
+        """
+        Returns the level order traversal of a binary tree.

+        Args:
+            root (Optional[TreeNode]): The root node of the binary tree.

+        Returns:
+            List[List[int]]: The level order traversal of the binary tree.
+        """
         # If root is None then return
         if root is None:
             return